dwolgar/mysql-binlog-common/README.md

-# mysql-binlog-client
+# mysql-binlog-common

-A simple mysql binlog client.
+A set of mysql binlog related classes.